 Mile Square celebrates 50 years serving Chicago communities

-The University of Illinois Hospital & Health Sciences System will kick off the 50th anniversary of its Mile Square Health Center network of 12 federally-qualified heath centers with a community awards dinner on Nov.
-3.
+The University of Illinois Hospital & Health Sciences System will kick off the 50th anniversary of its Mile Square Health Center network of 12 federally qualified heath centers with a community awards dinner Thursday.

-The Community Health Excellence Awards dinner will honor the men and women who have demonstrated a steadfast commitment to improving the health and well-being of Chicago’s underserved and underinsured communities, and will serve as a springboard for identifying and supporting future innovations in patient care.
+The Community Health Excellence Awards dinner will honor those who have demonstrated a commitment to improving the health and well-being of Chicago’s underserved and underinsured communities, and will serve as a springboard for identifying and supporting future innovations in patient care.

-“Health care has evolved rapidly over the last 50 years,” says Dr. Robert Barish, vice chancellor for health affairs at the University of Illinois at Chicago.
+“Health care has evolved rapidly over the last 50 years,” said Robert Barish, vice chancellor for health affairs.
 “However, while we know more today about disease prevention and treatment than ever before, the barriers to care for many of our communities are still pervasive, creating intolerable disparities in health outcomes.

-“Mile Square Health Center stands as an exceptional example of the power of collaboration to eliminate those barriers,” Barish said.
-“Without the support of our elected officials, advocacy groups and members of the community, our ability to impact the lives of our communities would be reduced.
-It’s a privilege to recognize the individuals who have helped make a difference.”
+“Mile Square Health Center stands as an exceptional example of the power of collaboration to eliminate those barriers.”

 Founded in 1967, Mile Square is one of the oldest community health centers in Chicago.
 Serving approximately 40,000 people throughout the Chicago area, for more than 100,000 clinic visits each year, Mile Square provides comprehensive medical and dental care, mental health support and social services, regardless of an individual’s ability to pay.

-“For thousands of Chicago residents, Mile Square Health Center is more than a local clinic—it’s a safe place for individuals and families to access life saving vaccines, screenings, medicines and care,” said Henry Taylor, executive director of Mile Square.
-“We are very proud of our legacy of providing comprehensive, cost-effective and compassionate care to high-risk, vulnerable communities.
-We stand firm in our resolve to improve the health outcomes for Chicago residents regardless of their financial and social situations, and we are grateful to our community partners who help us make dramatic strides in establishing health equity.”
+“For thousands of Chicago residents, Mile Square Health Center is more than a local clinic — it’s a safe place for individuals and families to access life saving vaccines, screenings, medicines and care,” said Henry Taylor, executive director of Mile Square.

-“But even as we celebrate 50 years of progress, we remain motivated by the needs of our communities and the heavy burden of risk they carry for cancer, diabetes, heart disease and early mortality,” Winn said.
-“Not only do we need to continue expanding access to quality care, we also need to ensure that African Americans, Hispanic Americans, Chinese Americans and people of all walks of life have the opportunity to participate in academic, clinical research, as they do through Mile Square and UIC, so that future preventive strategies, treatments and cures really reflect who we are as a nation.”

-U.S. Rep. Danny K. Davis will attend the awards dinner and receive the Chancellor’s Medallion—UIC’s most distinguished honor—for his service and leadership improving the global community.
-This is only the third Chancellor’s Medallion to be presented by the University.
+U.S. Rep. Danny K. Davis will attend the awards dinner and receive the Chancellor’s Medallion — UIC’s most distinguished honor—for his service and leadership improving the global community.
+The honor is only the third Chancellor’s Medallion presented by the university.

-In recognition of the congressman’s long-time support of Mile Square, the University is also introducing the Danny K. Davis Pathfinder Award, to honor elected officials for forging paths to quality care for people in need.
-U.S. Sen. Richard Durbin is first recipient of the new award and has been invited to attend the dinner.
+In recognition of the congressman’s longtime support of Mile Square, the university is also introducing the Danny K. Davis Pathfinder Award, to honor elected officials for forging paths to quality care for people in need.
+U.S. Sen. Richard Durbin is first recipient of the award.

 Recipients of other awards include: